Warlord: Liberia

-Liberia's former president Charles Taylor was indicted as a diamond-embezzling warlord who aided and abetted Liberian rebels who committed.
+Liberia's former president Charles Taylor was indicted as a diamond-embezzling warlord who aided and abetted Liberian rebels who committed widespread atrocities and human rights abuses.
 After seizing power from President Samuel Doe in a rebellion, Taylor won elections in 1997.

 During his term of office Taylor was accused of war crimes and crimes against humanity as a result of his involvement in the Sierra Leone Civil War (1991–2002).
 His close friends included the late Col. Muammar Gaddafi of Libya; the conservative former ruler of Ivory Coast, Félix Houphouët-Boigny; the President of Burkina Faso, Blaise Compaoré; and a plethora of businessmen—local and foreign—who were bent on making money in Liberia and disregarded UN disapproval.
 Taylor was detained by the UN-backed Special Court for Sierra Leone in 2006 after a period of enforced exile in Nigeria.
 He was found guilty in April 2012 of all 11 charges levied by the Special Court, including terror, murder and rape.^{[9]} In May 2012 he was sentenced to 50 years in prison.